superfluid-finance/protocol-monorepo/packages/sdk-core/README.md

 // injected web3.js initialization (Hardhat)
 // most likely to be used on backend for testing
 // NOTE: if you're using truffle, you should be able to
-// omit the (global as any). as this should be
+// omit the (global as any) as this should be
-// exposed already
-const injectedWeb3jsSf = await Framework.create({
+// exposed already (in JS at least) const injectedWeb3jsSf = await Framework.create({
   networkName: "custom",
-  web3: (global as any).web3,
+  provider: (global as any).web3,
   dataMode: "WEB3_ONLY",
   resolverAddress: <RESOLVER_ADDRESS>,
   protocolReleaseVersion: "test",